Zelenskyy leaves Ukraine for an unexpected and high-profile visit to the U.S. - NewsBreak

 Ukraine news – live: Putin’s minister issues ultimatum to Kyiv as Zelensky eyes February peace talks

-Russia’s foreign minister has asked Ukraine to fulfill its proposals, including giving up control of the territory Russia illegally claims in the besieged country, in the ongoing war and warned that the rejection will invite action from Moscow’s army.Sergei Lavrov said: “Our proposals for the demilitarisation and denazification of the territories controlled by the regime, the elimination of threats to Russia’s security emanating from there, including our new lands, are well known to the enemy.""The point is simple: Fulfill them for your own good.
-Otherwise, the issue will be decided by the Russian army," he said, according to the...
+Russia’s foreign minister has asked Ukraine to fulfill its proposals, including giving up control of the territory Vladimir Putin illegally claims in the besieged country, and warned that the rejection will invite action from Moscow’s army.Sergei Lavrov said: “Our proposals for the demilitarisation and denazification of the territories controlled by the regime, the elimination of threats to Russia’s security emanating from there, including our new lands, are well known to the enemy.”“The point is simple: Fulfill them for your own good.
+Otherwise, the issue will be decided by the Russian army,” he said, according to Russian state news.His remarks...

 Democrats call for incoming Rep. George Santos to resign over 'lies'